Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Introduction

+The second, arguably more modern approach, is to utilize some sort of {\em predictions} on the future arrivals.
+Here we use the term ``prediction'' in the broadest possible sense, ranging from simple time-series forecasting models, to state-of-the-art machine learning algorithms based on large amounts of data, to human judgement, and even combinations of all of the above.
+The de facto approach in practice is to take these predictions as fact (in a way we will make formal momentarily).
+Naturally, the performance of this approach relies heavily on the accuracy of the predictions, which is not guaranteed: Figure \ref{fig:first-example}, taken from \cite{an2023nonstationary}, shows this for the relatively simple task of forecasting daily visits to two stores.

-To summarize so far, the Online Resource Allocation Problem admits algorithms with optimal worst-case guarantees, which can be made significantly better or worse by following predictions depending on the prediction quality.
+To summarize so far, the Online Resource Allocation Problem admits algorithms with optimal worst-case guarantees (for both stochastic and adversarial arrival models, simultaneously), and these algorithms can be significantly better or worse than following predictions, depending on the prediction quality.
 This suggests the opportunity to design an algorithm that leverages predictions {\em optimally}, in the sense that the predictions are utilized when accurate, and ignored when inaccurate.
-Ideally, such an algorithm should operate without knowledge of (a) the accuracy of the predictions and (b) the method with which they are generated. {\em This is precisely what we accomplish in this paper. }
+Ideally, such an algorithm should operate without knowledge of (a) the accuracy of the predictions and (b) the method with which they are generated. {\em This is precisely what we seek to accomplish in this paper. }